pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

     }
 ```

-and then the ceremony is over, as all we are left to do is replacing our `file` component with a `mongodb` component, configured to use the `mongoClient` bean above defined, and to use the `inventory` database, with `updates`  as collection, and `save` operation (as we are saving our data in the collection).
+and then the ceremony is over.
+All we are left to do is replacing our `file` component with a `mongodb` component, configured to use the `mongoClient` bean above defined, and to use the `inventory` database, with `updates`  as collection, and `save` operation (as we are saving our data in the collection).

 ```Java
 @Component